wellsaid-labs/tts-evaluation/ops/run/README.md

      request.
 This is only for backwards compatibility, enabling support of our existing tts worker images.

-   - `minScaleStream|minScaleValidate` is an integer value determining how many container instances should remain idle, see the [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances) for more details.
+   - `stream.minScale|validate.minScale` is an integer value determining how many container instances should remain idle, see the [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances) for more details.
 Considering our validation service can handle multiple concurrent short-lived requests it would make sense to have a smaller min scale value than the stream service.
 For our staging environment and low demand model versions we will want to scale to 0.

-   - `maxScaleStream|maxScaleValidate` is an integer value that puts a ceiling on the number of container instances we can scale to.
+   - `stream.maxScale|validate.maxScale` is an integer value that puts a ceiling on the number of container instances we can scale to.
 This may be useful for preventing over-scaling in response to a spike in requests and/or managing costs.

+   - `stream.concurrency|validate.concurrency` option defines the number of concurrent requests that this service can handle.

+   - `stream.paths|validate.paths` option defines the http endpoints that the service will respond to.

 1. Deploy the configured model release.
 If you would like to debug the release manifests prior to deployment, run the `jsonnet` command below